Comprehensive Guide on Sales Coaching [Sales Experts Edition]

 You've identified that high-performers use a different opener ("Hi, it's John from XYZ company.
 If you'd give me just 30 seconds to explain why I'm calling, I'll be super quick.")

-In this situation, you'll have more success by identifying when the salesperson uses the latter phrase and delivering positive feedback than you will be letting them know each time they used the old one.
+In this situation, you'll have more success by identifying when the salesperson uses the latter phrase and delivering positive feedback than you will by letting them know each time they used the old one.

-11. Focus on one thing at a time
+11. Focus On One Thing at a Time

 Sales is a multifaceted role.